godotengine/godot-docs/tutorials/ui/gui_using_fonts.rst

     Loading system fonts is only supported on Windows, macOS, Linux, Android and iOS.

+    However, loading system fonts on Android is unreliable as there is no official API for doing so.
+Godot has to rely on parsing system configuration files, which can be modified by third-party Android vendors.
+This may result in non-functional system font loading.

 System fonts are a different type of resource compared to imported fonts.
 They are never actually imported into the project, but are loaded at run-time.
 This has 2 benefits: